Comcast/Bynar/README.md

 This tells the Ceph backend how to talk to Ceph.

 ## Usage:

+## Directory layout:
+1. Top level is the dead disk detector
+2. api is the protobuf api create
+3. disk-manager is the service that handles adding and removing disks
+4. client is the cli client to make RPC calls to disk manager or dead disk detector

 ## TODO:
 - [ ] LSI Raid integration